Logging into Landlord Law on the Landlord Law website

 - Your password is the password which you either set when you joined or which you have amended later.
 But passwords are easily changed - see below.

-Your login for the old website will not work here.
+Your login for the old website will not work on Landlord Law now.
 If you have already transferred, you can get a new password using your email address as described below.

 If you have not transferred, email us and ask for your transfer email to be sent to you.
-Note that you will need to re-join at the Landlord Law Services website and set up a new payment arrangement.
+Note that you will need to re-join and set up a new payment arrangement.

 Are you SURE you are using the correct login?